RajdeepBiswas/Stock_Sentiment_Analysis/README.md

 languages:
 - Python
 products:
-- Azure Machine Learning | Azure Blob Storage
+- Azure Machine Learning | Text Analytics
 description:
 - Scrub the stock related news and do sentiment analysis on top of that.
 urlFragment: "https://github.com/RajdeepBiswas/Stock_Sentiment_Analysis"